circleci/circleci-docs/jekyll/_cci2/google-auth.md

 like Google Compute Engine and Google Kubernetes Engine.

-On CircleCI, the Google Cloud SDK is required to deploy your application to Google Cloud Platform.
+On CircleCI, the Google Cloud SDK is required to deploy your application to Google Cloud Platform products.

 ## Prerequisites